 - Failing to link the set design to the specific demands of the devised piece or text-based extract.

-- Failing to ensure the puppet design is clearly linked to the demands of the performance piece.
+- Failing to ensure the sound design is heard in the live performance.

 - Ability to design and realise sets that contribute positively to the overall performance effect.